TheCyberArcher/Archlinux-Privacy/README.md

 Launch archlinux installer and type "set loadkeys fr" (or any other country depending on your case)

+Important note : Encrypt your drive with luks to avoid any data disclosure !

 ---

 ### Preparation step :